This is a post about my cars followed by what the Bible says about cars (LOL!)

 I have always loved cars.
 I remember earnestly praying when I was a young teenager, “O Lord please don’t let me die until I get to drive.”
 And I was totally serious about that.
 I used to love looking at the exotic sports cars but now have come to the conclusion that it is not a good use of the resources God provides.
 It was funny to hear Danica Patrick complain about her Lamborghini that had no trunk space and no cup holders.

 I found another pastors church website that says “What I Drive: A 2010 Dodge Challenger and 2004 Harley Fat Boy” So now my question is that an SE, S/T, or an SRT8??
 Next question is, “What does your wife drive?”

-Seems like a good husband drives an old car so his wife can have a reliable mini-van to drive the grandkids around and bring home the groceries.
+Seems like a good husband on a tight budget drives an old car so his wife can have a reliable mini-van or SUV to drive the grandkids around and bring home the groceries.
 And that’s what I’m going to keep telling myself because I am blessed to have two cars, two dogs, three kids, four grandkids and one great wife.
 I’m sure if I didn’t have any of them I could afford an awesome car, a motorcycle and probably a boat.

 Philippians 4:11-13 says, “Not that I was ever in need, for I have learned how to be content with whatever I have.
 12 I know how to live on almost nothing or with everything.
 I have learned the secret of living in every situation, whether it is with a full stomach or empty, with plenty or little.
 13 For I can do everything through Christ, who gives me strength.”